 2.7 PCO2W

 Recovered_inst data are not available for download for any uncabled instrument.
-According to the ingest .csvs, there are raw recovered_inst data files available – these data should be ingested.
+According to the ingest .csv files, there are raw recovered_inst data files available – these data should be ingested.

-At the time of the analysis, the majority (>50%) of pco2_seawater values for every deployment of every instrument were outside of global ranges, which were originally 100-600 atm.
-The global ranges were updated on Nov 8, 2019 to be 200-2000 atm, which will resolve the high percentage of data outside of global ranges.
+At the time of the review, the majority (>50%) of pco2_seawater values for every deployment of every instrument were outside of global ranges, which were originally 100-600 atm.
+The global ranges were updated on Nov.
+8, 2019 to 200-2000 atm, which will resolve the high percentage of data outside of global ranges.

 2.8 PRESF

 The second dimension for the wave_burst seafloor pressure should be described in the documentation or global attributes.
-It’s currently an index from 0-1023 and is unclear to what this is referring.
+It is currently an index from 0-1023 and is unclear to what this is referring.

 2.9 SPKIR

-For several deployments of every SPKIR, a substantial percentage (~10% - 75%) of data are slightly negative, and fail the Global Range QC test (Fig. 10).
+For several deployments of every SPKIR, a substantial percentage (~10% - 75%) of data are slightly negative and fail the Global Range QC test (Fig. 10).